 Cloud Vulnerability DB

 The vulnerability is classified as a Cross-Site Scripting (XSS) issue, specifically related to insufficient sanitization of SVG file uploads.
-The vulnerability has been assigned a CVSS score of 4.8 (medium severity) and is categorized under OWASP Top 10 A7: Cross-Site Scripting (XSS) and CWE-79.
-Users with author-level permissions or higher can exploit this vulnerability by uploading malicious SVG files containing XSS payloads (WPScan).
+It has been assigned a CVSS score of 6.1 (medium severity) and is categorized under OWASP Top 10 A7: Cross-Site Scripting (XSS) and CWE-79.
+The technical nature of the vulnerability allows for the upload of SVG files containing malicious XSS payloads that can be executed when accessed directly (WPScan, Wiz).

-The vulnerability allows attackers with author-level access or higher to upload SVG files containing malicious XSS payloads.
-When these SVG files are accessed directly, the embedded XSS payload can execute in the context of other users' browsers, potentially leading to unauthorized actions and data theft (WPScan).
+When exploited, the vulnerability enables attackers with author-level access or higher to upload SVG files containing malicious XSS payloads.
+These payloads can execute in the context of other users' browsers when the SVG files are accessed directly, potentially leading to unauthorized actions and data theft (Wiz).

 The vulnerability has been fixed in version 1.2.0 of the Allow SVG plugin.
-Users are strongly advised to update to this version or later to protect against potential XSS attacks (WPScan).
+Users are strongly advised to update to this version or later to protect against potential XSS attacks (Wiz).

 The vulnerability was initially discovered and reported by security researcher Bob Matyas, who maintains a presence on Twitter as @bobmatyas (WPScan).